saidinesh49/CodeClock/README.md

 5. **Start Using it⚡**:
    - Visit any coding problem (e.g., the `Two Sum` problem on LeetCode).
    - Click the **CodeClock** extension icon in the toolbar.
+> [!IMPORTANT]
+> <code>➜ when using first time or If you’re visiting a platform where you haven’t used CodeClock before, refresh the page twice to ensure it works smoothly</code>

 6. **Select Difficulty**:
    - In the popup window, choose the difficulty level of the problem (`Easy`, `Medium`, or `Hard`).